timsbootcamp/server-side-api-weather-dashboard/README.md

 The first time a city is searched for then 2 * API calls are made to the Open Weather Map API, then I'm storing the latitude and longitude in the attributes of the buttons so if that city is clicked on then only 1 API call is made to get the weather information.

-Data is stored and retrieved from local storage.
+Data is stored for the location and their latitude and longitude detals.
+This is also retrieved from local storage and application updated accordingly.

 Validation added so if the city does not exist then an alert message is displayed.
 Also, validation has been added so that data is only parsed if valid data structures exist.